ANNZ+: an enhanced photometric redshift estimation algorithm with applications on the PAU Survey: Impact of activation functions on photometric redshift performance

 \subsection{Time efficiency}

 In terms of effectiveness, ReLU and Leaky ReLU are the most friendly functions with respect to time, volume of data and computational efficiency.
-These simple functions can converge faster and run all of the training data (sample sizes up to 400 000) in a short amount of time.
-Meanwhile, networks with sigmoid and tanh activation functions converge more slowly during training, especially in deeper and wider networks.
-Mish, softplus, and SiLU took a much longer time to converge than other activation functions due to their complex functional forms, and unfortunately, also produced the most problematic results.
+According to table~\ref{tab:runtime}, these simple functions can converge faster and run all of the training data (sample sizes up to 400 000) in 27 minutes with competitive $\sigma_{\textrm{RMS}}$ and $\sigma_{\textrm{68}}$ values.
+Meanwhile, networks with sigmoid and tanh activation functions converge more slowly with respective runtimes of 43 and 56 minutes for simple architecture.
+A longer runtime is expected when the complexity of the network increases, especially in deeper and wider networks.
+Mish took the longest runtime to converge with a total time of 60 minutes due to its complex functional forms, and unfortunately, also produced the most problematic results, followed by SiLU and Softplus.
 In our case, we need a faster point estimator that can converge faster during optimisation.
 It is confirmed that sharp minima are beneficial in terms of optimisation speed and efficiency \cite{dinh_sharpminima_2017}.
-This point gives credit to the use of ReLU and Leaky ReLU activation functions in our case.
+This point gives credit to the use of ReLU and Leaky ReLU activation functions for managing extensive data sets associated with large-scale surveys like \textit{Euclid} and LSST, which aim to calculate photo-$z$ for billions of objects.